AzizMosbah/AzizMosbah/README.md

 👀 I’m interested in everything data

-🌱 I’m currently learning Solidity, Vyper and the basics of blockchain technology
+🌱 I’m currently learning Solidity, Vyper and the basics of blockchain development

 <!---
 AzizMosbah/AzizMosbah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.